Calcium is the most abundant mineral in the body that is predominantly stored in the skeleton.

 It is possible to overdo it and cause harm with the overconsumption of calcium, but this is rare from whole foods and is only a concern with supplements.

 Concerns around calcium bioavailability are likely minimal if you consume a broad range of nutrient-dense, calcium-rich foods and get plenty of sunlight.
-However, you may be disappointed if you drink a lot of green smoothies expecting to absorb a lot of calcium, although most people struggle to consume excess spinach!
+However, you may be disappointed if you drink a lot of green smoothies expecting to absorb calcium, although most people struggle to consume excess spinach!

 Getting enough dietary calcium means we need less vitamin D. However, getting too much phosphorus, magnesium, or potassium will increase your calcium requirement.
 While you need to ensure you are getting enough of each nutrient, you also need to ensure you are not getting so much that you overwhelm your body’s ability to use other nutrients properly.